GGosztolya/tsp/README.md

 # GGosztolya/TSP
-A very simple solution for the Traveling Salesman Problem written in C
+A very simple solution to the Traveling Salesman Problem written in C

 ## Instructions to run the program
 1. Open a command line, and type ```git clone https://github.com/GGosztolya/tps```